noahehall/multicloud/modeling/modeling.md

 #### activity diagrams

-- used for workflow & process modeling
+- used for workflow & process modeling of actors and their interactions
 - similar to flow charts but with parallel behavior and multiple actors
 - used by users, biz analysts, and devs to capture their requirement understanding
 - key elements